The Intel® Perceptual Computing SDK has been replaced by the new Intel® RealSense™ SDK!

 The Intel Perceptual Computing SDK download has been permanently removed from this website as of August 31st, 2014.
 You are free to continue using the SDK and distributing applications if you’ve previously downloaded the Intel Perceptual Computing SDK.
 We recommend that all software developers currently working with the Perceptual Computing SDK and the Creative Senz3D* camera upgrade to the Intel RealSense SDK and the new Intel RealSense 3D camera.
 Details on the new product can be found at https://software.intel.com/en-us/realsense.

-- Learn all about the Brand New Intel® RealSense™ technologies announced at CES at http://intel.com/realsense.
+- Learn all about Intel® RealSense™ technologies at http://intel.com/realsense.

-- The Intel® Perceptual Computing SDK 2013 will evolve into the Intel® RealSense™ SDK to support the Intel® RealSense 3D Camera and the exciting new features highlighted at CES.
+- The Intel® Perceptual Computing SDK 2013 has evolved into the Intel® RealSense™ SDK to support the Intel® RealSense 3D Camera and exciting new features.

 - Check out the compatibility guide in the perceptual computing documentation to ensure that your existing applications can take advantage of the Intel® RealSense™ 3D Camera.

 Intel® Perceptual Computing SDK 2013 (Replaced by Intel® RealSense™ SDK)

 Perceptual computing will fundamentally change how people interact with their PCs in intuitive, natural, and engaging ways.
 With the Intel® Perceptual Computing SDK 2013, developers can create exciting new applications that take advantage of the SDK’s core capabilities: speech recognition, close-range hand and finger tracking, face analysis, augmented reality, and background subtraction.
 Download the SDK today and begin implementing.
 Check out Intel Perceptual Computing SDK 2013 Demos to see what we’ve been working on.
 Here is the breakdown of usages the perceptual computing SDK enables: